Durian Season in Singapore: When It Starts, What to Eat, and the Best Durian Desserts

 - Mid-June to late July: Peak season.
 Best prices, widest variety, highest quality

 - August: Season winds down.
-Last chance for affordable Mao Shan Wang before the off-season price premium returns
+Last chance for affordable Mao Shan Wang

 - December to February: Minor season with moderate supply

-Mark your calendar, source your durian seller, stock up on traditional desserts for pairing, and get ready for the best eating season of the year.
+Mark your calendar, source your seller, stock up on traditional desserts for pairing, and get ready for the best eating season of the year.

-Make It a Complete Singapore Dessert Experience
+Make It a Complete Experience

 Durian season is the perfect excuse to explore the full range of traditional Singapore desserts.
 While durian takes centre stage, the supporting cast of green bean soup, taro balls, tau huay, and other home-based desserts is what turns a durian snack into a proper feast.

-Whether you are a lifelong durian devotee or a curious newcomer, building a spread that balances the King of Fruits with lighter, traditional accompaniments is the most Singaporean way to enjoy the season.
+Whether you are a lifelong devotee or a curious newcomer, building a spread that balances the King of Fruits with lighter, traditional accompaniments is the most Singaporean way to enjoy the season.

 Craving sweet potato balls?